dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 ## First Time?

-There are a lot of commands, and it can be a bit daunting.
+There are quite a few commands, and it can be a bit daunting.

-The `first 2 sections` (`Built-in` and `Special Keys`) is more than enough to get started.
-Then you can skim through the rest.
+The **first few sections** (from `Comments` to `Mouse`) is more than enough to get started.

+You can skim through the rest once familiar with the basics.

 Also **playing with sample profiles** is a good way to get a feel of duckyScript.